-- Pretreatment chemicals are added to coagulate impurities, which settle out in large sedimentation tanks. - Water is then filtered through two 40-inch-deep mixed-media filters to remove particles. - Chlorine is added to disinfect water to prevent waterborne diseases. - The pH of the water is raised to reduce acidity, which helps prevent internal plumbing corrosion. - A corrosion inhibitor is used to minimize the addition of lead and copper from household plumbing into tap water. - Sodium fluoride is added to help prevent tooth decay.
+- Pretreatment chemicals are added to coagulate impurities, which are then settled out in large sedimentation tanks. - Water is then filtered through two 40-inch-deep mixedmedia filters to remove particles. - Chlorine is added to disinfect water to prevent waterborne diseases. - The pH of the water is raised to reduce acidity, helping to prevent internal plumbing corrosion. - A corrosion inhibitor is used to minimize leaching of lead and copper from household plumbing into the tap water. - Sodium fluoride is added to help prevent tooth decay.